maccody/KanaChordPlus/README.md

 - Wide space (labeled **Spc**) and ellipsis (…) characters,
 - Commonly-used quotation (「, 」,『, 』), bracket (【, 】,〈, 〉), and special (〜,※) characters.

-The Kana and horizontal iteration mark (ゝ,ゞ,ヽ,ヾ、々) keys are green for Hiragana mode or blue for Katakana mode, as selected by the mode key (ひカ) at upper right-hand corner of the right keypad.
+The Kana and horizontal iteration mark keys (ゝ,ゞ,ヽ,ヾ、々) are green for Hiragana mode or blue for Katakana mode.
+The mode is selected by the mode key (ひカ) at upper right-hand corner of the right keypad.
 ![KanaChordPlus_installed_grn](./images/KanaChordPlus_installed_grn.jpg)
 ![KanaChordPlus_installed_blu](./images/KanaChordPlus_installed_blu.jpg)